 What Is Included in the Accommodations?

 The Garrahy Residence Hall is comprised of 4 and 5-bedroom single-occupant suites.
 The rooms are basic with a desk, bed, pillow, bed linens, blanket, towel and washcloth.
-Limited kitchen pots, pans and cooking utensils are provided, but many like to bring their own.
-Room assignments and electronic swipe access cards will be given upon arrival at the registration office at Browning Residence Hall, located at 4 Butterfield Road.
+Limited kitchen pots, pans and cooking utensils are provided by the Center, but many like to bring their own.
+Room assignments and electronic swipe access cards will be given upon arrival at the registration office at Browning Hall, located at 4 Butterfield Road, Kingston, RI 02881.

 For those who are staying for both weeks of the institute, there will be a linen exchange on the middle Saturday between noon and 2:00.
 You may obtain fresh linens in the Garrahy Lobby.

-Housing payment is expected with the final tuition payment upon arrival.
+Housing payment is expected along with the final tuition payment upon arrival.

 Please contact us about any medical conditions that require special accommodations.